markopav88/markopav88/README.md

 ### About Me:
- Computer Science New Grad from Marist University Class of 2026
+ CS New Grad from Marist University Class of 2026

 ## What I'm Working On